invertase/firebase-extensions/extensions/firestore-record-acknowledgments/README.md

 **Cloud Functions:**

-- **getNotice:** Returns the latest notice document type along with any user acknowledgment documents.
+- **getNotice:** Returns the latest notice document type along with any acknowledgment documents.
 Optionally, a version can be specified to return a specific notice.

 - **acknowledgeNotice:** Acknowledges a notice by ID.

 - **unacknowledgeNotice:** Unacknowledges a notice by ID.

-- **getAcknowledgments:** Returns a list of all user acknowledgments in creation order, including the notice document.
+- **getAcknowledgments:** Returns a list of all acknowledgments in creation order, including the notice document.

 - **createIndex:** A function used to help with creating Firestore indices that are required for this extension.